-- □ Review and Complete the Protocols Checklist for Retail Establishments Opening for In-person Shopping: Appendix B. - Review State Library guidance for restoring in-person services in California's libraries.
+Review and Complete the Protocols Checklist for Retail Establishments Opening for In -person Shopping: Ar opendix B .

+Review State Library quidance for restoring in-person services in California's libraries.

 Please note: Libraries may open with limited patron occupancy, offer sidewalk service only, or close at the discretion of the operator and their local government authority.
 Patrons are encouraged to check with their library to determine their open/closed status and current services offered prior to visiting.
-In compliance with the Temporary Targeted Safer at Home Health Officer Order for Control of COVID-19, libraries must limit occupancy to 20%.
+In compliance with the Safer at Work and in the Community Health Officer Order, libraries must limit occupancy to 25%.